mariafrantzis/Maria-s-children-s-colouring-book/README.md

 **Tecgnolgies used**

+Processing in Python mode

 **Features**

-Interactive cover page
+- Interactive cover page

-Table of contents
+- Table of contents

-Simple images to colour
+- Simple images to colour

-**Screenshots**
+**Setup**

+**Room for improvement **

+- Create more options for images
+- Add more detail to contents page to make it less bland